SysBioChalmers/Human-GEM-guide/mkdocs/docs/getting_started.md

 ## Using Human-GEM with COBRA

-Using the provided Human-GEM models directly with COBRA is likely to cause errors or unexpected behavior.
-Therefore, the model should first be converted to a COBRA-friendly format before using the COBRA Toolbox.
+The provided Human-GEM models can generally be used directly with COBRA, though there may remain some incompatibilities that cause errors or unexpected behavior.
+We suggest to first convert the model to a COBRA-friendly format before using the COBRA Toolbox.

 #### 1. Load the model into MATLAB
 Use one of the methods described [above](#loading-human-gem-into-matlab) to load Human-GEM into MATLAB.